 The weather isn’t just a topic for polite small-talk here at GVI.
 We have emergency action plans in place for all scenarios.
 So when the weather, or other natural forces, takes a nasty turn, we are prepared to respond to stormy situations.

 It takes courage to book a GVI program, get on a flight, and head off to somewhere new.
-Volunteering offers a level of cultural immersion that typical backpacking or holidays just can’t achieve, which is why people around the world participate in paid GVI programs.
+Our sustainable development programs offers a level of cultural immersion that typical backpacking or holidays just can’t achieve, which is why people around the world participate in paid GVI programs.

 After matching a participant to a program that suits their passions and goals, we aim to set the right expectations.
 In the event that false expectations around a program are created, the GVI team takes immediate action to ensure that the situation rectified.